 In all cases, UK NEQAS Reproductive Science staff will provide the names and addresses of the appropriate individuals and can be contacted using the details on page 2 of this document.

-Appeals Against the Evaluation of Your Performance
+Appeals Against the Evaluation of Your Performance and erroneous results.

-If you wish to appeal against the evaluation of your performance, please contact us using the details on page 2 of this document.
+If you wish to appeal against the evaluation of your performance, or if there are erroneous results, please contact us using the details on page 2 of this document.